Meltable Season is coming! Get the full meltable products list.

 What are the most common issues found in an ecommerce brand audit?

-Common issues include inconsistent branding across channels (logos, colors, tone), poor mobile user experience, slow website load times, unclear brand messaging, and a complicated checkout process that leads to high cart abandonment.
+Common issues include inconsistent branding across channels (logos, colors, tone), poor mobile user experience, slow website load times, unclear brand messaging, broken analytics tracking, weak social media engagement, and a complicated checkout process that leads to high cart abandonment.

 The timeline can vary greatly depending on the size and complexity of your brand.
 A basic audit for a small ecommerce store might take a couple of weeks.
 For a larger brand with multiple channels, the full analysis and roadmap creation could take 4 to 6 weeks or more.